thadc23/me/README.md

   * I am actively focusing on whether the work gets done rather than how it gets done.
 * I am very social and enjoy talking with people.
   * However, I am working to improve my focus to avoid distractions.
 Call me out if I get distracted.
-* I have struggled with imposter syndrome as my career has progressed.
-  * To help with this, I am attempting to reframe my definition of success.
-As an engineer, it was easy to see success in software that works; as a leader, success comes from the outcomes of others.

 ### My Brand